cfgmgmtcamp/www_cfgmgmtcamp/content/ghent2026/posts/womenslunch.md

 We'll begin with a brief introduction and suggest discussion topics.
 However, there is no set agenda.
 You are welcome to mingle with one another and join the discussions while enjoying lunch.

 Indicate your participation by registering!
-During the event [registration](https://cfgmgmtcamp.org/ghent2026/registration/) process, please select the option for "Women's Lunch Registration".
+During the event [registration](https://cfgmgmtcamp.org/ghent2026/registration/) process, please select the option for "Women Lunch Registration" on Monday 2 February 2026.

 We look forward to seeing you there!